The Morton Family

 On July 7, 1824, William Morton obtained a Mexican Land Grant of 1 1/2 Leagues of Land on the east bank or the Brazos River and a Labor of Land [177.1 acres] directly across the river on the high west bank.
 Built on the Labor, the Morton home was a log cabin.
 William Morton lived here with his family until his untimely death in 1833, when he drowned in a flood of the Brazos River.
 By early 1836, the estate of William Morton had been partitioned, and the family was living on the Morton League east of the river.
 During the Texas Revolution, on February 21, 1836, Mrs Nancy Morton, the widow of William Morton, sold the Morton Labor on the west bank of the Brazos River to Robert Eden Handy and William Lusk.
 On November 8, 1837, the earliest sales of lots in the City of Richmond were made.
 The first purchaser was Mrs Mary Huff, a daughter of William and Nancy Morton; her purchase was Lot #12, Block #96 for the purchase price 'unknown' and deed record 'C-64'.
 She purchased the first lot sold in the City of Richmond on land that once belonged to her dad.
 Research has not revealed why she selected lot #12 for her home.
 If she wanted to, she could have watched the river traffic from her front porch.
 This location was on a high bluff of the river, she did not have to concern herself with flooding.
 Lot #12 remained in the Huff family until 1876 when the heirs sold it for $65.00 to Poebe Newell "together with the hereitaments and appurtenances".
 After sixty years the old house must have been in bad shape because Phoebe borrowed $125.00 from Alex Kerr for the purpose of putting up a new dwelling.
 Phoebe Newell was a former slave and was referred to as a "freed woman of color".

 The other unnamed daughter is said to have married Stephen Richardson.
 I have not found any other reference to the surname Richardson associated with any Morton.
 Louisa Ann (Louisiana) Morton is the daughter of William and Nancy Morton that married Daniel Perry.
 This is documented by land transfers in the Daniel Perry pamphlet.
-She is the other unnamed daughter.
+Is she is the other unnamed daughter?

 Wharton on page 129 says that “Samuel Glascock’s wife, Elizabeth, was the daughter of John V. Morton.
 Her mother, the wife of John V. Morton, was a daughter of Daniel Shipman” I can not find much that is accurate in this statement.
 John is the son of William an original 300.
 Daniel and Elizabeth Shipman were brother and sister and their parents were Moses Shipman and Mary Shipman an original 300 couple.